 Copyright © Nucleus Medical Media, Inc.

-A risk factor is something that increases your chance of getting a disease or condition.
-Risk factors for sinus headache include:
+Factors that may increase your chance of a sinus headache include:

 Sinus headache treatment aims to:

 Surgery is usually not required.
 People with a structural abnormality or chronic sinusitis that do not respond to medications may benefit from surgery.
 The doctor may perform one of several procedures to enlarge the opening to your sinuses or clean out your sinus cavities.

 To help reduce your chance of a sinus headache:

 American Academy of Otolaryngology - Head and Neck Surgery

 Asthma and Allergy Foundation of America

 Cady RK, Dodick DW, et al. Sinus headache: a neurology, otolaryngology, allergy, and primary care consensus on diagnosis and treatment.
 Mayo Clinic Proc.
 2005;80:908-816.